eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 I didn't realise at screening, but the dates I was given were perfect for me.
 Apart from the first 4 outpatients in the first week, the rest fall on Wednesdays, which I had free.
 So if you're going to do a trial, **dates and availability are very important** to keep in mind.
 If your commute time is long I would highly suggest you go for fewer outpatients and more nights in-house.

 Some people on my trial will get a [placebo](https://en.wikipedia.org/wiki/Placebo) and no one will ever know if they are one of them, even after the study finishes.
-The fact is inside a sealed envelope that is only opened in medical emergencies to determine whether action should be taken.
+They say the fact is inside a sealed envelope that is only opened in medical emergencies to determine whether special measures should be taken.
 The outpatient nurses don't know if someone has been given a placebo so they treat everyone the same.
 The **nurses** at Parexel were very friendly and caring.

 # What I discovered